SethMinor/Many-Body-Problems/README.md

 # Many-Body-Problems
 Pre-req modules: pygame.py

-A pygame-based visual simulation of bodies interacting under an inverse-square gravitational potential.
+A pygame-based visual simulation of bodies interacting under an inverse-square gravitational force law.

 The python source code included in the 'InverseSquarePotential.py' commit produces a simulation of the forward-time evolution of a number of bodies (with given initial positions and momenta) interacting under something like a Newtonian graviational potential.